 #11.
 Inode and Entry Process Comparison

 Inode is the total number of files you can upload to your server.
 A good hosting provider should, at least, offer hundreds of thousands of files.
 Guess what?
-BlueHost allows 50,000 only on each shared hosting plan (the smallest I’ve seen in the market).
+BlueHost only allows 50,000 on each shared hosting plan (the smallest I’ve seen in the market).
 To better serve you, FastComet makes the difference by offering 250,000-500,000 inodes depending on the plan you purchase.

 Hand-picked post: Inodes Limit: #1 Hidden Web Hosting Metric that Can Break Your SEO

-Bluehost Entry process or Concurrent Connections
+Bluehost Entry Process/Concurrent Connections

 When a user clicks a page on your site, he opens one connection and as soon as the page is loaded in his browser, the connection is closed.